CTA Fires Operator Of Red Line Train That Struck, Killed Woman

 A few seconds later, the operator was on his walkie-talkie.

+“He was in a mental space that I don’t think no conductor should have been in – whether there’s someone on the track or not,” Martin said.
+“When you’re conducting a train, you’re responsible for a lot of lives.”

-Meanwhile, Martin said she logged onto Facebook sometime back and discovered a separate CTA surveillance video of Smith’s death was somehow leaked and was circulating online.
+Meanwhile, Martin earlier said she logged onto Facebook sometime back and discovered a separate CTA surveillance video of Smith’s death was somehow leaked and was circulating online.

 CBS 2 has decided to show only still frames of that video, which appeared to have come from a camera above the platform.

-The platform video shows Smith climb onto the tracks to look for her phone and, about 20 seconds later, the train hits her.
+The platform video shows Smith climb onto the tracks to look for her phone, and about 20 seconds later, the train hits her.

 Martin wonders why there weren’t any CTA or security workers able to get her off the tracks.